asharma-ms/MOF_MLP_2024/README.md

 # MOF_MLP_2024
+Here a small package dam (dynamics of atoms in materials) is available.
+The dam package contains codes to train spectral neighbor analysis potential (SNAP) and perform molecular dynamics simulations.
+Package dam was developed using both Python and Linux commands.
+Therefore, it should be used on Linux machine.

-The folder dam contains codes to train SNAP and perform molecular dynamics simulations.
-There is example folder inside dam directory, showing how to use different classes and functions for different purpose.
+There is example folder inside dam directory, showing how to use different classes and functions of the package for different purpose.